aashnajoshi/ViveVocal/README.md

   python main.py
 ```
 ## Description about various files:
-- The "Requirements.txt" file contains all required modules for the project.
+- The "requirements.txt" file contains all required modules for the project.
 - The ".env" file contains all the credentials and secret information.